-Any interest or penalties incurred are recorded in Selling, general, and administrative expenses in the accompanying consolidated statements of operations and comprehensive income.
-The Company incurred immaterial amounts of interest expense and penalties related to income taxes for Fiscal Years 2023, 2022 and 2021.
+Any interest or penalties incurred are recorded in Income tax expense in the accompanying consolidated statements of operations and comprehensive income.
+The Company incurred immaterial amounts of interest expense and penalties related to income taxes for Fiscal Years 2024, 2023 and 2022.

-Comprehensive Income (Loss)
+Comprehensive Income

-Comprehensive income (loss) is a measure of net income (loss) and all other changes in equity that result from transactions other than with equity holders and would normally be recorded in the consolidated statements of shareholders' equity and the consolidated statements of comprehensive income (loss).
-The Company's management has determined that net income (loss) is the only component of the Company's comprehensive income (loss).
-Accordingly, there is no difference between net income (loss) and comprehensive income (loss).
+Comprehensive income is a measure of net income and all other changes in equity that result from transactions other than with equity holders and would normally be recorded in the consolidated statements of shareholders' equity and the consolidated statements of comprehensive income.
+The Company's management has determined that net income is the only component of the Company's comprehensive income.
+Accordingly, there is no difference between net income and comprehensive income.